maxmilton/stage1/README.md

   - New reactive store feature
   - Differences from the original `stage0` project:
     - There are now 2 runtime modes:
-      - New pre-compiled runtime mode for ultimate performance.
+      - New precompiled runtime mode for ultimate performance.
 Compiles templates at build-time via a bun macro that minifies templates, generates metadata, and then includes minimal runtime code in your JS bundle.
 Currently only works with [Bun.build](https://bun.sh/docs/bundler).
       - The regular mode is still availiable which generates metadata when your JS is run in the browser.
 Regular mode can be used with or without a build process.
     - Ref nodes are now marked with `@` rather than `#`
     - `h` is now `function h(template: string): S1Node` e.g., `h('<p>@key<p>')`